 I gave up working very grudgingly.
-I had been out of work for months before my last job, I worked some contracts but mostly just looked for work and wished I could get hired on somewhere.
-This lack of full time employment went on for at least a year, and then I was offered two jobs simultaneously.
-There was a job available for me in Las Vegas that would have required me to move the whole family (I’m actually glad I didn’t take that one now) and one here in Austin working for an architect who was adamant he needed me.
-Knew what I was good at, was aware of what my health was like, needed me to save his business (this was how he phrased it to me) So I agreed to go work for him and turned down more money from the Las Vegas job.
+I had been out of work for months before my last official full time job.
+I worked some contracts in those months, but mostly I just looked for work and wished I could get hired on somewhere.
+This lack of full time employment went on for almost a year, maybe more than a year, and then I was offered two jobs simultaneously.
+There was a job available for me in Las Vegas that would have required me to move the whole family (I’m actually glad I didn’t take that one now) and the other job was here in Austin, working for an architect who was adamant he needed me.
+He said he knew what I was good at, was aware of what my health was like and needed me to save his business (his words) So I agreed to go work for him and turned down the job in Las Vegas that was offering more money.

 The first thing you need to know about applying for disability is that you have to have doctors on your side in order for the application to be successful.
 You have to have a medical finding in writing.
 A statement from a medical professional that you have an illness which is covered as a disability.
 Luckily for me Meniere’s is one of those illnesses, and I had an ENT who was happy to backup my disability claim.
 So we filled out the government application forms, got the statement from my doctor, and then we filed all the documents and waited.

 You do a lot of waiting when dealing with the government.
 Every time I mention filing or documents, you should understand that at least a month goes by before there is a response.
 That is if you are lucky.
 If you aren’t lucky they lose your paperwork and you have to refile and wait another month (that happened more than once) It’s also worth noting that every single application for disability will be denied the first time.
 So if you don’t intend to appeal, don’t even start.

 The first application was denied (of course) So we appealed.
 That appeal was denied.
 On second appeal, we had to go before the administrative law judge.
 So I got all dressed up and went to that hearing, prepared to throw up on the judge if I needed to.
 That appeal was also denied (I probably should have thrown up on him) This was the point when I realized that what I needed wasn’t just an advocate for my Social Security disability claim.
 I needed an attorney, because the advocate I had just shrugged and told me he tried.
 Trying was not enough, in my book.
 I was owed disability and my family had to have income, one way or the other.

-I had almost given up the faint hope that disability would offer, when the approval for my claim finally came through.
+I had almost given up the faint hope that disability would offer when the approval for my claim finally came through.
 After two years of applications, denials and appeals, I was approved for disability payments.
-Just in time, because we had scraped out the last of our savings and were in the process of hocking valuable items in order to get the bills paid that month.
+Just in time too, because we had scraped out the last of our savings and were in the process of hocking valuable items in order to get the bills paid that month.

-Just one problem.
+There was just one problem, though.
 One tiny little hitch.
 Hardly worth the bother, really.
 See here, Ray Anthony Steele, you aren’t really a U.S. citizen.

 I’ve paid taxes my entire working life, starting at age sixteen.
 I’ve never failed to file, I’ve never failed to pay.
 I even paid twice some years.
 Every time that the IRS audited me I wrote them another check, and they audited me every year that I was a card-carrying member of the Libertarian Party.
-I’ve paid my dues for 30 years, I think I’m a member of this club, this club called the United States, and I would be seen that way by the government except for one tiny little problem.
+I’ve paid my dues for 30 years.
+I think I’m a member of this club, this club called the United States, and I would be seen that way by the government except for one tiny little problem.